Lanceamillion/ChemECarShield/README.md

 6. Upload the code
 7. Open the serial monitor
 8. Use a piece of metal to bridge A0 to 5v and observe the change in value and the LED
+9. Close the serial monitor and navigate to tools>serial plotter
+10. Try placing the metal or a resistor between the terminals and observe the effect

 #### Going further for better understanding
 * Change the threshold of the LED trigger